adithaha/jboss-fuse-workshop/rest/lab4-explore-application.md

 ## LAB 4 - Explore Fuse Application

-Open JBoss Developer Studio application,  to work on fuse-soap project from lab3.
-If you haven't completed lab3, you can start with this project https://github.com/adithaha/workshop-agile-integration/raw/master/rest/solution/lab3/fuse-rest.zip and import into CodeReady Studio
+Open JBoss Developer Studio application,  to work on fuse-rest project from lab3.
+If you haven't completed lab3, you can start with this project https://github.com/adithaha/workshop-agile-integration/raw/master/rest/solution/lab2/fuse-rest.zip and import into CodeReady Studio, and deploy into openshift in lab 3.

 #### Import project
 Do this if you skip lab 3.